Joel-Thistle/Joel-Thistle/README.md

 - 👋 Hi, I’m @Joel-Thistle
-- 👀 I’m interested in all things web development, star wars legion, DnD and FPV drones.
+- 👀 I’m interested in all things web development, Lorcana TCG,  star wars legion, D&D and FPV drones.
 - 🌱 I’m currently learning project management that builds towards my Full Stack Developer certificate.
 - ⚡ I’m looking to collaborate on any web projects.
 - 📫 How to reach me Hello@joelthistle.com or https://www.linkedin.com/in/joel-thistle/